-Remap grew steadily to where it is today, covering the whole of the UK, helping over 3,500 people every year to become more independent.
+Now Remap covers the whole of the UK and completes 3,500 projects every year helping disabled people to become more independent.

-A lot has changed over the last 50 years or so, but our creativity and inventiveness remain at the core of what we do.
+A lot has changed over the last 50 years or so, but our creativity and inventiveness remain at the heart of what we do.

 - 1968 BMAP taken under the wing of the British Council for Rehabilitation of the Disabled (BCRD).